 Ready to Finance a Second Home?
 Investment Properties vs Vacation Homes

 Making the decision to purchase a second home is just as life-changing as the decision to purchase your first home.
 Whether you’re looking for an investment property or a vacation home, financing a second home can be a lucrative investment if you’re financially prepared.

 New technology services are changing the hospitality industry.
 Companies, like Airbnb, are revolutionizing how homeowners manage their vacation rental properties.
-In fact, it was announced in February 2018 that homeowners are now able to count the income they earn from their Airbnb rentals on applications for refinance loans.
+In fact, it was announced in February of 2018 that homeowners are now able to count the income they earn from their Airbnb rentals on applications for refinance loans.

 What it all comes down to is whether you’re ready to finance a second home and what is the best loan option available.